 Keep track of everything, especially your expenses.
 Ask for, record, and file receipts.
 Know what is deductible and what is not.
 A good accountant will find legitimate deductions you never dreamed of.
 Immediately record mileage, parking charges, tips, reimbursable and billable expenses.
 If you don’t do it on the spot, you will not remember.
 Believe me, it will go up in a puff of smoke.

 That means putting away the correct percentage of every fee in a separate account.
 If you’ve never paid quarterly estimated taxes before, the first time they are due and you are caught unprepared will be the rudest of awakenings.
 It’s a mistake you are not likely to make twice.

 10. Keep your own credit record clean.

-That means paying your own bills on time, not spending more than you can afford, and making wise purchasing decisions.
 While your clients may get away with not paying, you never will.
 Don’t ask me why.

 Sound like a lot of work?
 Well, that’s because it is.
 On the other hand, when you set up the systems at the very beginning, with the help of your accountant and computer guru, managing your business finances will become as routine as checking your e-mail.

 Bobbi Linkemer is a freelance writing coach, ghostwriter, and editor.
 She is also the author of 14 books.
 Bobbi has been a professional writer for 40 years, a magazine editor and journalist, and a book-writing teacher.
 Her clients range from Fortune 100 companies to entrepreneurs who want to enhance their credibility and build their businesses.
 Her articles on writing regularly appear on ezinearticles.com and other top online article sites.
 Visit her Website at: http://www.WriteANonfictionBook.com